 Organic Vegetable Glycerin

 Vegetable glycerin is a skin-friendly humectant that attracts water into the skin as well as a binding agent that occurs naturally in vegetables.
 It is anti-bacterial and works to make the skin supple while fighting dryness and scaling.
 It is invaluable as a natural source ingredient with emollient like properties which can soften and soothe the skin and it assists the outer epidermis in retaining moisture.
 It is also a natural preservative.

-Lavender, Geranium, Rose, Jasmine, Frankincense, Rosemary, Cedar Wood, Clove, Cinnamon, Vanilla, Tea Tree, Lemongrass Lemon, Bergamot, Orange, Patchouli, Peppermint, Thyme, Oregano.
+Lavender, Geranium, Frankincense, Rosemary, Cedar Wood, Clove, Cinnamon, Tea Tree, Lemongrass, Lemon, Bergamot, Orange, Patchouli, Peppermint, Thyme, Oregano, Coriander.

 Human clinical studies have reported that lavender essential oil may be beneficial in a variety of conditions, including insomnia, alopecia (hair loss), anxiety, stress, and postoperative pain.
 It may also have antibacterial and antiviral properties.
 Because of its aroma, lavender oil many times is used massage therapy, acupuncture, and chiropractic manipulation.